- Latin America

 - Book Now

-Northern Sweden is the ancestral home of the Sami, the indigenous people of the region, whose unique traditions and culture still thrive today.
-Bear, elk, wolverine, golden eagles and the rare arctic fox have their home here, and this is also the land of the summer Midnight Sun.
+Northern Sweden is the ancestral home of the Sami, the indigenous people of the region.
+Their unique traditions and culture still thrive today.
+Bear, elk, wolverine, golden eagles and the rare arctic fox have their home here.
+It is also the land of the summer Midnight Sun.

 This is an opportunity to ride in an amazing area of pure remote wilderness, for enthusiasts not afraid of trading everyday luxury for the experience.
 This is a real outdoor wilderness adventure with campfires, sleeping in Sami tents (Lavvu) and learning about the Sami nomadic culture.
 When riding you follow reindeer tracks through the mountains or ride across open country, covering 15 to 25km each day.
-You will carry your personal belongings in saddle bags on your horse and there is a pack horse to carry the food and camp gear, so the pace is not fast.
+You will carry your personal belongings in saddle bags on your horse.
+There is also a pack horse to carry the food and camp gear so the pace is not fast.

 The Icelandic horse is the perfect mount for exploring the mountains.
-Despite their small size (up to 13.2hh) they are strong and fun to ride, and have great stamina.
+Despite their small size they are strong and fun to ride, and have great stamina.